SOU L&N Clear Fork Branch track plan HO

 • Designed by Dan Bourque

 NYC LogoIts line into West Virginia notwithstanding, the heart of coal country for the New York Central was Clearfield, PA.
 From Clearfield, lines radiated in several directions, including a winding route south along Clearfield Creek.
 A handful of branches left Clearfield Creek for the hollers, including the Boardman Creek Branch which followed Potts Run serving a handful of loaders.
 In its heyday in the 1940s, the line stretched five miles from Potts Run Jct to Carnwath, PA.
-The line was abandoned by the NYC in … Read more
+The line was abandoned by the … Read more

 C&O NYC Leivasy, WV track plan HO